QAunmaskify/AirBnB_clone/README.md

 * Retrieve an object from a file, a database (from a storage mean).
 * Update attribute of an object.
 * Destroy an object.
 * Do operations like counting, reading time of new entry of an object, etc.

+**To Use HBNB Console:**
+* Through CLI program (Git bash, powershell, etc), run python (or py) console.py - windows operating system.
+Or ./console.py - for Linux Distribution.